Projects

 In the one-day Fabrizio Rocca competition, I led a team to success in a challenge against 10 groups.
 We developed a Scratch-based game to teach middle school students Mendel’s genetics principles.
 Additionally, we created an Italian-language tutorial on Wikiversity to guide users in recreating the game.

-Failure resume
+Failure resume (no really)

 Words Flow,